Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/readme.md

 * __Geoproximity__:  (using Route 53 Traffic Flow feature)

 When configuring `AWS::Route53::RecordSet` the properties expects one of Weight, Region, Failover, GeoLocation, MultiValueAnswer, GeoProximityLocation, or CidrRoutingConfig.

+__S3 Byte-Range Fetches__
+* Parallelize GETs by requesting specific ranges
+* Better resilience in case of failures
+* Can be used to speed up downloads

 ### Resources
 [Slide and Code Download](https://courses.datacumulus.com/downloads/certified-solutions-architect-pn9/)